 Scope contributors have more than 150 years combined experience covering health-care policy, medicine and basic science research.

-Michelle Brandt is a proud alumna of the University of Wisconsin’s journalism school and has written about medicine and health for more than 10 years.
-She joined the blogosphere (to write about parenthood) in 2006, and her favorite topics to cover for Scope include pregnancy, parenting, women’s health issues and health policy.
+Michelle Brandt, Scope editor, is a proud alumna of the University of Wisconsin’s journalism school and has written about medicine and health for more than 10 years.
+She joined the blogosphere (to write about parenthood) in 2006, and she co-founded Scope (which she has referred to as her third baby) in 2009.
+Along with editing and writing for the blog, she manages the medical school’s other social-media activities.

 Michael Claeys contributes cancer-related content as senior communications manager of the Stanford Cancer Institute.
 He has more than 15 years experience promoting research and patient advocacy associated with cancer, Parkinson’s disease and stem cell technologies, but he’s secretly planning to take over the golf beat.